Legal

 9.5 Service Suspension and Termination

-- Suspension Procedures: ParadoxNetworks Limited will provide reasonable notice before suspending broadband services for non-payment or policy violations, except in cases of emergency or serious breach.
+• Suspension: Reasonable notice is provided before suspension for non-payment or policy violations, except in emergency or serious breach.

-- Termination Notice: Customers will receive at least 30 days' written notice before termination of broadband services, except in cases of serious breach or emergency.
+• Termination Notice: At least 30 days' written notice for material contract changes or termination, in line with Ofcom General Condition C1, except in cases of serious breach or emergency.

 9.6 Billing and Charges

-- Price Changes: Any changes to broadband service charges will be communicated to customers with at least 30 days' notice.
-Customers have the right to cancel services without penalty if they do not accept price increases.
+• Price Changes: At least 30 days' notice.
+Customers may cancel without penalty if they do not accept increases.

-- Billing Disputes: Customers may dispute charges within 30 days of invoice issuance.
-Disputed amounts will not accrue interest or late payment penalties pending resolution.
+• Billing Disputes: Customers may dispute charges within 30 days of invoice.
+Disputed amounts do not accrue interest pending resolution.

 10. General Compliance and Enforcement